 Paul J Taylor supervises 8 postgraduate research students.
 Some of the students have produced research profiles, these are listed below:

 Student research profiles

-Paul Taylor (Ph.D., CPsychol) is interested in the processes that underpin cooperation and violence.
-Using experimental, archival and field research, he has studied both the fundamental behavioral and cognitive procsses that make human interaction possible and, more practically, the kinds of verbal and nonverbal behaviours that promote cooperation and peaceful resolutions.
+I'm interested in how people cooperate.
+Using experimental, archival and field research, I've studied both the fundamental behavioral and cognitive procsses that make human interaction possible and, more practically, the kinds of tactics and policies that promote peaceful resolutions.

-Paul’s work considers a range of forensic contexts.
-He has examined the interpersonal dynamics of crisis negotiations, police interrogations, pub fights, vetting interviews, and serious sexual assaults.
-He has also used ‘process’ methodologies to study life stories, such as the factors that precede violence in the lives of male and female terrorists.
-Common patterns emerge over these contexts, which have provided Paul the basis to give operational support and training to law enforcement agencies worldwide.
+I place a high value on ecological validity.
+Consequently I've examined the interpersonal dynamics of crisis negotiations, police interrogations, pub fights, vetting interviews, and serious sexual assaults.
+I've also used ‘process’ methodologies to study contextual determinants of cooperation, such as the factors that precede violence in the lives of male and female terrorists.
+Common patterns emerge over these contexts, and these provide the basis of operational support and training to law enforcement agencies worldwide.

-Paul is Professor of Psychology at Lancaster University, UK, and Professor of Human Interaction at Twente University, The Netherlands.
-At Lancaster, he directs Security-Lancaster, a University-wide centre of excellence comprising 45 staff and the latest in research and training facilities.
-He is editor of Legal and Criminological Psychology, and has himself published in journals such as Law and Human Behavior, Journal of Applied Psychology, and Psychological Science.
+I'm a Professor of Psychology at Lancaster University, UK, and Professor of Human Interaction at Twente University, The Netherlands.
+At Lancaster, I direct Security-Lancaster, a University-wide centre of excellence comprising ~60 staff and the latest in research and training facilities.
+I edit Legal and Criminological Psychology.

 Read more at: http://www.pauljtaylor.com